normanaspx/normanaspx/README.md

 Hi!
 My name is Norman, and I'm a Android Software Engineer at Wunderman Thompson and Master's Degree Student in Data Science.

+☀️ In the morning: Software Engineer.
+🌃 In the nights: Data Science Student

 ### My 2021 stack 👨‍💻:
 - 📱 Kotlin for Mobile development
 - 📱 Java for Mobile development